Rock Your Way Through Music City!

 Nashville is all about country music – so get ready to rock out while taking in the sights of this dynamic city!

 Nashville is known for its country music.
 Streets are lined with recording studios and some of the best new talent in country music can be found among the artists that call Nashville home.
-The St. Jude Country Music Marathon & 1/2 Marathon presented by Nissan is gearing up for the 15th annual race to deliver what is sure to be a rewarding and exhilarating marathon & ½ marathon experience.
+The St. Jude Country Music Marathon & 1/2 Marathon is gearing up for the 15th annual race to deliver what is sure to be a rewarding and exhilarating marathon & ½ marathon experience.

 The race begins at the Ryman Auditorium and head south towards the Country Music Hall of Fame and Museum.
 This historic museum opened in 1967 and has been dedicated to preserving the foundations of country music ever since.
 In their words, “Country music is still devoted to the lyric and to the telling of stories, which people love and people need.”